-Yesterday I thought about when I began exercising
+Yesterday, I thought about when I began exercising,

-(hiking) again after the accident.
+specifically hiking, again after the accident.

-because falling down meant surgery.
+because falling down meant I'd find myself back in surgery.

 Things were not the same, and my body didn't move like it used to.

-But there comes a point, when you have to just live.
-You have to just move on.
+But there comes a point when you have to just live.

-Move way on.
+Move wayyyyy on.

 Not that you have to forget or ignore the hard times.

-Of course you have to acknowledge the pain and hurt, but
+Of course, you have to acknowledge the pain and hurt, but

 I have learned that when I stop thinking about myself

-and about what others think about me,
+or about what others think about me,

-I use that energy and focus it on productive things like;
+I have so much more energy to focus on productive things like;

 my dedication to the Lord, my family, and my husband.